Xetibo/ReSet-Doc/sections/literature.typ

 downside to this is the development and performance overhead the system itself has on the application.

+For ReSet, the use case for a plugin system is the wide variety of features that either a system supports, or the user wants.
+As an example, it makes no sense to provide VR Headset configuration for a system that does not support such devices.
+At the same, it is also counterproductive to offer settings for users that will never be used, for example touchpad settings on a desktop, here the system could either detect available devices and load plugins respectively, or simply give users the ability to gradually control their used plugins.

+#subsection("High Level Architecture")
+In @base_plugin_architecture the intended architecture of the plugin system is visualized.
+#align(
+  center, [#figure(
+      img("architecture.svg", width: 100%, extension: "files"), caption: [Architecture of ReSet], )<base_plugin_architecture>],
+)

+The intention is that each plugin will offer three parts for ReSet.
+The first part is the functionality itself, as an example, a monitor configuration plugin would need the ability to apply various resolutions to monitors.
+This functionality would then be offered by the plugin via a function or similar.

+The next part of the plugin is the DBus interface, this interface can be directly injected into the existing DBus server provided by the ReSet daemon, providing users with locality transparency, meaning users will not see the difference between a plugin interface, and the core interfaces provided by ReSet out of the box.

+The third part of a plugin is a user interface widget, which can be integrated into the ReSet user interface application.
+Notably, this is optional, as users can choose to not use the user interface, and instead interact with ReSet via DBus.

 #subsection("Plugin System Variants")
 In this section different variants of plugin systems are discussed and compared.